wdk-docs/vscode-docs/api/ux-guidelines/editor-actions.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: ce5c9fff-df86-454a-b4e8-4ae05c8158e2
+id: ce5c9fff-df86-454a-b4e8-4ae05c8158e2
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: UX guidelines for editor actions in a Visual Studio Code extension.
+description: UX guidelines for editor actions in a Visual Studio Code extension.
 ---

 # 编辑操作